Long-Term Disability Insurance for Production Supervisors

 Our LTD attorneys from Abell and Capitan Law represent injured production supervisors in Kentucky, New Jersey, and Pennsylvania.
 Call us at (267) 419-7888 for a free consultation to learn more about what we can do for you.

 Long-term disability insurance provides benefits to employees who are unable to earn an income due to an injury or illness.
 Coverage can be through an employer-paid plan or an individual policy.

 An employer-paid LTD plan is a policy offered by an employer that provides benefits when an employee’s medical condition keeps them out of work.
 Your employer might cover 100% of the premiums or part of them, with the remaining portion getting deducted from your paycheck.
 Either way, you should collect benefits if you can’t return to your job after getting hurt or sick, regardless of whether the disability is work-related.

 An individual policy is a disability insurance plan someone purchases and maintains themselves.
 You pay the monthly premiums to keep the policy active.
 The plan is separate from one your employer might offer you.

-Whether you have an individual or employer-paid LTD policy, the type of coverage you purchased is crucial to determine your eligibility for benefits.
+Whether you have an individual or employer-paid LTD policy, the type of coverage you purchased is crucial to determining your eligibility for benefits.
 Most LTD plans have “own occupation” or “any occupation” coverage.

 Own occupation insurance covers an employee who is unable to perform the cognitive and physical material duties required to do their job.
 If you are completely unable to perform the functions of your particular production supervisor job and you purchased own occupation coverage, you should be entitled to LTD payments.